harshita2201301024/obsidian/data/Daily Notes/2024/August/05-August-2024-Monday.md

 17. Mobile Responsive of whole application
 18. check whole code and refactor if requires
 19. payment successful text on revoke payment and add delegation
+20. ask tejas to map the design with our design

 **Night Routine**